 This post may contain affiliate links for products discussed.
 What this means is that by clicking one of these links, we may sometimes receive an affiliate fee.
 This costs nothing to you, and helps us make more content for you.
 Thank you for your support!

 A few years ago I decided I was going to start working on more music at home, and found myself in the market for a set of small studio monitors.
 I needed more flexibility than my 2.1 Logitech computer speakers and felt the need to upgrade.
-Even though I was very familiar with how my existing speakers sounded in my space, I definitely needed more accuracy for mixing.
+Even though I was very familiar with how my existing speakers sounded in my space, I definitely needed more accuracy for mixing and make sure my audio in video production is the best it can be.
 After a decent amount of research, I had narrowed the choices down to a group including my eventual pick, the Tannoy Reveal 502.

 What is the Tannoy Reveal 502?

 The Tannoy Reveal 502 is an active powered studio monitor geared towards small recording studios and home recording enthusiasts.
 The 502 is the 5″ speaker size in the new lineup, and hits the sweet spot for bedroom recording setups and other small spaces on a budget.

 Tannoy, however, isn’t new, and the company has been around for decades.
 While they produce a lot of commercial and home theater speakers, their main claim to fame is the coaxial driver design, or, a speaker within a speaker.

 The original Tannoy Reveal was released in 1999 in both active (self-powered) and passive (requiring a separate power amp) versions, and quickly became rather popular with home recording studios.
 You could pick up a pair for around $900, and this was way cheap for this quality at the time.